ComposableFi/composable/docs/docs/developer-guides/cosmwasm/walkthrough.md

 * Executing a transfer.

 :::note
-Ensure that you have followed the guide to setup youre development environment as outlined in the [first section](https://docs.composable.finance/developer-guides/cosmwasm-cli).
+Ensure that you have followed the guide to setup your development environment as outlined in the [first section](https://docs.composable.finance/developer-guides/cosmwasm-cli).
 :::

 ## Running `pallet-cosmwasm` on Picasso locally